 Dried cherry tomatoes

 Cherry tomatoes are especially useful when they’re dried because they add tons of flavor to pasta salads, fresh green salads, and sandwiches, and they make for a simple healthy snack.
-That’s why I want to show you How To Dehydrate Cherry Tomatoes step by step.

 More fun things you can do with tomatoes

-- Make Homemade Tomato Paste
+- Make 3-Ingredient Tomato Paste

 - Can Whole Peeled Tomatoes